anujduggal88/bmtc-app/README.md

 ##5.
 Development and Contribution
 Want to contribute?
 Great!
-You can contribute to this by:
+You can do this by:
 * Filing issues
 * Contributing Code
 * Contributing Feature

-Please contact the author for more information on contributing to pwa-codelabs.
+Please contact the author for more information on contributing to bmtc-app.

 ##6.
 License